Skip to main content

 Deploying the agent in Kubernetes

 You can also pass the credentials as a mounted volume.
-For this, replace the explicit secrets in your agent deployment configuration with the path to the file with secrets.
+For this, instead of the explicit secrets in your agent deployment configuration, use the path to the file with secrets.

 1. Remove the client_id and client_secret in kind: Secret: